Descartes and the Pineal Gland

 In scientific studies of the pineal gland, little progress was made until the second half of the nineteenth century.
 As late as 1828, Magendie could still advance the theory that Galen had dismissed and Qusta ibn Luca had embraced: he suggested that it is “a valve designed to open and close the cerebral aqueduct” (Magendie 1828).
 Towards the end of the nineteenth century, however, the situation started to change (Zrenner 1985).
 First, several scientists independently launched the hypothesis that the pineal gland is a phylogenic relic, a vestige of a dorsal third eye.
 A modified form of this theory is still accepted today.
 Second, scientists began to surmise that the pineal gland is an endocrine organ.
 This hypothesis was fully established in the twentieth century.
 The hormone secreted by the pineal gland, melatonin, was first isolated in 1958.
 Melatonin is secreted in a circadian rhythm, which is interesting in view of the hypothesis that the pineal gland is a vestigial third eye.
 Melatonin was hailed as a “wonder drug” in the 1990s and then became one of the best-sold health supplements.
 The history of pineal gland research in the twentieth century has received some attention from philosophers of science (Young 1973, McMullen 1979), but this was only a short-lived discussion.

 As philosophy reduced the pineal gland to just another part of the brain and science studied it as one endocrine gland among many, the pineal gland continued to have an exalted status in the realm of pseudo-science.
 Towards the end of the nineteenth century, Madame Blavatsky, the founder of theosophy, identified the “third eye” discovered by the comparative anatomists of her time with the “eye of Shiva” of “the Hindu mystics” and concluded that the pineal body of modern man is an atrophied vestige of this “organ of spiritual vision” (Blavatsky 1888, vol. 2, pp. 289–306).
-This theory is still immensely popular today.
+This theory is still fairly well-known today.

 Descartes was neither the first nor the last philosopher who wrote about the pineal gland, but he attached more importance to it than any other philosopher did.
 Descartes tried to explain most of our mental life in terms of processes involving the pineal gland, but the details remained unclear, even in his own eyes, and his enterprise was soon abandoned for both philosophical and scientific reasons.
 Even so, the pineal gland remains intriguing in its own right and is still intensely studied today, with even a whole journal dedicated to it, the Journal of Pineal Research.